 How Fast Can You Lose Weight With Intermittent Fasting?

-As soon as your body burns its fat for energy, you lose weight.
+You lose weight as soon as your body burns its fat for energy.
 When this happens is individual and depends mainly on your diet.

 Therefore, intermittent fasting is not a free pass to sweets and other refined carbohydrates.